chipsalliance/caliptra-sw/runtime/README.md

 To prevent replay attacks, Caliptra will have a small table that maps a CMK's internal ID to its last known usage counters.
 Whenever a CMK is used, this table is checked and updated.

-This is necessary for AES-256-GCM in particular to ensure that keys are only used a certain number of times.
+This is necessary for AES-256-GCM in particular to ensure that keys are only used a certain number of times, as per [NIST SP 800-38D, Section 8.3](https://doi.org/10.6028/NIST.SP.800-38D).
 Only AES-256-GCM keys need to be tracked in this table.

 This requires 96 bits of storage per AES-256-GCM key.
 These can stored as a sorted list to the DCCM requirements.